China Gate (novel): Plot

-Book Two (1965-1970) -- As peace reigns once again in Taipei, Whyte is free to finally journey to America, the homeland he as always idolized but never experienced, for college.
+Book Two (1965-1970) – As peace reigns once again in Taipei, Whyte is free to finally journey to America, the homeland he has always idolized but never experienced, for college.
 But he is soon disillusioned by its reality and, with the buildup of the Vietnam War and his own generation’s rejection of it, he returns to Taiwan intent on converting the old Omega Chi into an export-import business and using his unique connections with the Asian underworld to aid the U.S. war effort.
 As the Vietnam conflict escalates, its economic impact allows him to build a business and criminal empire that stretches throughout Southeast Asia.
 As the war fails, so does Whyte’s character and he’s increasingly forced into expedient and unconscionable acts to protect his empire.
 One by one his friends are taken by the war or the counterculture, and his old rivals, the Warlords (who have also thrived off the war) chip away at his power and then move against him by manipulating an insider into helping them plant a bomb in Whyte’s estate, China Gate.

-Book Three (1971-1979) -- The bombing on China Gate leaves Whyte physically and emotionally crippled, and the last nails in his coffin seem to come with the United Nations rejection of Taiwan as the one true China in 1972 and the U.S. pull-out from Vietnam in 1974.
+Book Three (1971-1979) – The bombing on China Gate leaves Whyte physically and emotionally crippled, and the last nails in his coffin seem to come with the United Nations rejection of Taiwan as the one true China in 1972 and the U.S. pull-out from Vietnam in 1974.
 But he survives as a business entity off the surprise international success of his film studio’s cycle of kung fu movies, and he rallies the business community of Taiwan into resisting its fate with a strategy of making the island such a bastion of democratic and economic success that the U.S. can never abandon it.
 In the ensuing years Whyte helps guide the Taiwanese economy to dazzling heights and transforms the Omega Chi Company into a transnational conglomerate with immense power in Taiwan and the Pacific Rim.
 But as the decade of the 1970s comes to a close with the resurgent Warlords threatening his existence, and Taiwan’s existence threatened by the surprise U.S. decision to formally recognize Communist China and abandon its diplomatic ties to Taiwan, Bryan Whyte has to find a way for them both to survive.